marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 ## Academic Integrity

 It is perfectly fine to work with your fellow students or anyone else on the homework assignments.
-If you do so, please include a note on your assignment indicating with whom you collaborated.
+If you do so, please include a note on your assignment indicating with whom you collaborated (see Homework Collaboration below).
 Any academic dishonesty such as copying a fellow students assignment without collaborating in its completion will be severly punished as outlined by the University. **Most importantly, the ability to solve problems such as those in the homeworks is exactly the skillset you are here to obtain.** By not practicing these skills, you are primarily hurting yourself.

 ## Inclusion